joeylmaalouf/algorithms/README.md

 algorithms
 ==========

-A Python package of my algorithm implementations.
+A Python3 package of my algorithm implementations.